AlfredoCubitos/Scan2Folder/Readme.md

 >`sudo pip3 install -r deps/dependency.txt`

+### Binary

+In the *bin* directory a `spec` file for `pyinstaller` is provided

+Calling `#> pyinstaller scan2folder.spec` creates a single executable binary for your environment

+Have a look at the [pyinstaller doc](https://pyinstaller.readthedocs.io) for more information

 ### New Features

+* spec file for creating stand alone binaries
 * Image name is cleared when stopped a scan session
-* Image name has now autocomplete, to avoid overwrite existing files
+* Image name has now auto complete, to avoid overwrite existing files

 ### Issues